-WAF uses specified back-to-origin CIDR blocks to forward normal traffic back to the origin server.
-To allow inbound traffic from the WAF back-to-origin CIDR blocks, you can configure security software or access control policies of the origin server when you add a website to the WAF console.
+WAF uses specified back-to-origin CIDR blocks to forward normal traffic back to an origin server.
+To allow inbound traffic from the back-to-origin CIDR blocks, you must configure security software or access control policies of the origin server when you add a website to the WAF console.

 Back-to-origin CIDR blocks added on April 30, 2020

 - Regions in mainland China: